oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 == Hardware and Software within the Product Tree
 <hardware-and-software-within-the-product-tree>
-If a product consists of hardware and software, the hardware part MUST be presented as one product in the product tree and the software part as another one.
-To form the overall product, both parts MUST be combined through a product path.
+If a product consists of hardware and software, the hardware part SHALL be presented as one product in the product tree and the software part as another one.
+To form the overall product, both parts SHALL be combined through a product path.

 #emph[Example